yjinpark1221/2023_ELE3021_OS/wiki/Default Scheduler Analysis.md

 3. context switch한다.
 (프로세스가 ptable lock을 release하고 다시 scheduler로 context switch하기 전에 ptable의 lock을 acquire하고 state을 running이 아닌 것으로 바꿨을 것을 기대한다.)
 5. ptable lock을 release한다.

+### allocproc 함수

+You are correct, my apologies for the mistake.
+In the allocproc() function in xv6, the ptable.lock is held while searching for an unused process proc struct in the ptable and updating the state of the proc struct to EMBRYO.

+However, the lock is released before allocating the kernel stack and setting up the trapframe and context structs for the new process.
+This is because these steps do not involve concurrent access to the ptable or any other shared data structure that requires synchronization.

+The kernel stack, trapframe, and context are allocated and initialized locally to the new process, so there is no risk of other CPUs concurrently modifying them.
+Therefore, it is safe to release the ptable.lock before these steps to minimize lock contention and improve system performance.

+It's worth noting that the trapframe and context structs are used to set up the execution context for the process when it is first scheduled to run.
+These structs are private to each process and are not accessed or modified by other processes, so there is no need to hold the ptable.lock while initializing them. - GPT